yichunzhao/spring-jpa-transaction/README.md

     private String email;
 }
 ````
-Retrieved properties must have the same name in line with the counterparties defined with the entity; A DTO must provide a single constructor with all retrieved properties as constructor input arguments.
+Retrieved properties must have the same name in line with the counterparties defined in the entity; A DTO must provide a single constructor including all retrieved properties as  input arguments.